• Skip to primary navigation

 When your sauerkraut is ready, remove the top cabbage leaves and throw them away.
 You can keep the jar for several months in the fridge (although I must say we eat ours up in just a few weeks).

-Raw sauerkraut can be enjoyed by the forkful, as a topping for hot dogs or sausage, layered in a sandwich or mixed in a salad like this Polish Surówka sauerkraut, carrot and apple salad.
+Raw sauerkraut can be enjoyed by the forkful, as a topping for hot dogs on a gluten free bun or sausage, layered in a sandwich or mixed in a salad like this Polish Surówka sauerkraut, carrot and apple salad.

 Enjoy!
 Let me know in the comments your experiences making sauerkraut.
 Have you ever tried making your own fermented foods?